 It’s also vital to consider the layout of the information itself.
 Consumers are more likely to digest and act on the information provided if the content is printed, clear, and concise.
 By leaning into the psychology behind consumer tendencies, providers can keep patients better informed and utilize inserts with greater accuracy.

-5 Statement Inserts Ideas
+5 Statement Insert Ideas

 Statement inserts can be specifically designed to complement a provider’s branding while relaying an array of information about the consumer or company.
 The information may be centered around vital insurance details or just an opportunity to say “hello.”
-The following insert ideas can be used to keep consumers informed, communication channels open, and build trust between the provider and patient.
+The following statement insert ideas can be used to keep consumers informed, communication channels open, and build trust between the provider and patient.

 1. Policy Changes